miker704/Strife/patches2.md

     - Moved Online Friends List Page that uses the old search method to deprecated folder.
     - Removed the Blue X to clear search from search inputs across the entire app via reset sheet.
     - Added input refocus when clicking the gray X to reset the search when in live search in online friends page.
+    - Replaced the filter search that uses the is-hidden attribute to hide non matching results and show the no results found in All Friends List Page.
     - Moved All Friends List Page that uses the old search method to deprecated folder.